SamuraiWriter7/ai-purity-detection-algorithm-v0.2/README.md

 If AI civilization is a river, primary sources are the springs.

-This repository is a draft water-quality inspection model for that river.
+This repository is a draft water-quality inspection model for that river, and a starting point for future creator-controlled origin interfaces.